RivaHealth/riva-mobile-take-home/README.md

 ## What do I do?

-Please follow the directions in the `Mobile Challenge Spec.pdf` file.
+Please follow the directions in the `Mobile Challenge Spec.pdf` file, and note that there are mocks (designs + data + assets) in the folders here as well you can use.

 ### Important notes